 Economic Development Organizations

-An economic development organization can be a government agency or a private sector organization.
-In fact, they often work together.
+An economic development organization can be a government or private sector organization.
+They often work together.
 Economic development organizations use a variety of tools to strengthen the economic position of their stakeholders:

 - Research and data